hotstepper13/alexa-gira-bridge/README.md

 Overwrite ip address for discovery reponse (useful while running behind a proxy or in docker, default empty) `--http-ip <reachable-ip-address>`

+### Change port of bridge software
+If you want to run the software on another port for whatever reason, you can at least change the service port.
+(UPNP cannot be changed due to protocol)
+`--bridge-port <int>` will ensure that the service will listen on this port.
+If this parameter is not provided, the service will start on port 4711.
+Note: You should provide a port number above 1024, otherwise you will need super user permissions to run the service!

 ### Docker
 As requested within kns-user-forum a docker version of this software is now also available.